Secrets about Auto Insurance Discounts

 1. Up to 30% means only the very best will get such discount

-Many other applicants will not even get half of that.
+Many other applicants may not even get half of that.
 There may be conditions attached to it that disqualifies many motorists from even applying for it.
+So, you need to look at the actual discount you get rather than the headline figure.

 1. Auto insurance discounts vary according to states